aaronfbianchi/LSaO-visualizer/README.md

     # For installing your library
     pip install [LIBRARY_NAME]

-If building from Linux
+If building from Linux:

     python setup.py build

-If building from Windows
+If building from Windows:

     pyinstaller --onefile --console LSaO_Visualizer_v055.py